sgflt/sqlbuilder/README.md

 is a lightweight library that simplifies generating of SQL/JPQL/HQL.

 In opposite to jOOQ or DSLQuery this implementation is not dialect aware.
 What you write is what you get.
-There is no need to generate definitons of tables or similar things.
+There is no need to generate definitions of tables or similar things.

 Just add dependency and use.